QuantEcon/lecture-source-py/source/rst/getting_started.rst

 * a file being edited in  `Vim <http://www.vim.org/>`_

-* An IPython shell next to it, to run the file
+* an IPython shell next to it, to run the file

 .. figure:: /_static/lecture_specific/getting_started/editing_vim.png